acenet-arc/cloud_from_a_to_z/_episodes/22-day3-heat.md

 <img src="../fig/web-screens/orchestration_resource_types_menu.png" alt="Web GUI Orchestration Menu"/>

-- **Output**: Again, these are outputs that provide information back to the user.
+- **Outputs**: Again, these are outputs that provide information back to the user.
 The syntax for each output is similar to that used to specify an input parameter.
 We will include the output section in our first sample Heat template.

 ## Creating Your First HOT